rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

     Testing 64-bit mode
     Hello, world!

 We set the ftrace filter to trace the functions belonging to the `kvm` and `kvm_intel` modules and use the `function_graph` tracer.
 The full ftrace output for the execution of `kvm-hello-world` is [here](./trace-kvm-hello-world-l.txt){:target="_blank"}.
-It will be the base for our study.

-The analysis is done is two in two parts: In Section 1 we see how KVM gets the user space memory information through the `KVM_SET_USER_MEMORY_REGION` ioctl() and stores it as KVM's memslots, and in Section 2 we see how the KMV MMU uses the memslots, among other information, to program the EPT paging structures with the GPA -> HPA mapping.
+The analysis is done in two parts: In Section 1 we see how KVM gets the user space memory information through the `KVM_SET_USER_MEMORY_REGION` ioctl() and stores it as KVM's memslots, and in Section 2 we see how the KMV MMU uses the memslots, among other information, to program the EPT paging structures with the GPA -> HPA mapping.

 We use the following acronyms to distinguish memory:
  - GVA - guest virtual address